I hope this email works! I am a brother

 in the east.
 It was in Eden.
 There he put the man he had formed.”
 (Gen.

-As you know, Adam did not remain in that beautiful garden.
+As we all know, Adam did not remain in that beautiful garden.
 He lost all that

 because of his rebellion against God.
 But that did not alter Jehovah’s original